scholtzan/scholtzan.net/content/resume/work/teaching-assistant.md

 +++

 Teaching assistant for the course 319 Software Engineering project.
-Supervise student teams in implementing a contractor management system and expense claim system for Coast Capital.
+Supervised student teams in implementing a contractor management system and expense claim system for Coast Capital.

+Teaching assistant for the course 304 Databases.
+Supported instructor during lectures, held tutorials, supervised project groups that had to implement a database system, held office hours and graded exams.